emadonev/emadonev/README.md

 # My work & competitions
 My main work is **research**, and I have done several projects thus far and have a lot more planned for the future:

-- _Analysis of the Blazhko Effect for Field RR Lyrae Stars using LINEAR and ZTF Light Curves_ - a collaborative project with dr. Ivezić, trying to find new Blazhko stars in the field with 2 independent surveys 10 years appart (future published paper, still in progress!)
-(2024)
+- _Analysis of the Blazhko Effect for Field RR Lyrae Stars using LINEAR and ZTF Light Curves_ - a collaborative project with dr. Ivezić, trying to find new Blazhko stars in the field with 2 independent surveys 10 years appart (work in progress) (2024)
 - _Neural networks: recognizing galaxy mergers_ - CNN designed to recognize if an image is a galaxy merger or not based on simualted data, a Hello Universe project from MAST https://archive.stsci.edu/hello-universe (2023)
 - _Analysis of exoplanetary systems_ - creating extrasolar systems, categorizing exoplanets and trying to find patterns in the planetary world outside of our solar system (2022)